 All too often, we hear stories of beautiful wood that someone had just sent through a chipper because they didn’t realize there were other options – better options.

-Neither the average tree service company nor the homeowner realized there was value to these trees once their natural life providing beauty, habitat, and shade had come to an end.
-Instead, they send them to the landfill, send them to be cut into firewood, or in the worst case scenario… to the chipper.
+Neither the average tree service company nor the homeowner realized there was value to these trees once their natural life providing beauty, habitat, and shade had come to an end, and they would send them to the landfill, send them to be cut into firewood, or in the worst case scenario… to the chipper.

-To establish a coalition of likeminded companies, individuals, or government agencies who have networked together for the purpose of tree rescue and finding the highest value of the tree after its’ natural life has come to an end.
-Establishing Urban, Salvaged, & Reclaimed Woods Inc. as a national brand and go-to-product for households across America thereby reducing our overall carbon footprint by reducing greenhouse gasses and utilizing both the urban, retired orchard, and the drought induced, beetle kill, and other forest salvage trees.
-The common denominator being that these are woods that were, “not harvested for their timber value”.
+To establish a coalition of like-minded companies, individuals, or government agencies who have networked together for the purpose of tree rescue and finding the highest value of the tree after its’ natural life has come to an end.
+To establish Urban, Salvaged, & Reclaimed Woods Inc. as a national brand and go-to-product for households across America, thereby reducing our overall carbon footprint by reducing greenhouse gases and utilizing both the urban, retired orchard, and the drought induced, beetle kill, and other forest salvage trees- the common denominator being that these are woods that were “not harvested for their timber value”.

-We believe that if the public is made aware that there is a better option for our trees when they need to be removed that they too, will ensure that their urban trees are put to their highest use.
+We believe that if the public is made aware that there are better options for our trees when they need removal, that they too will ensure their urban trees are put to their highest use.